rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ## Step 2: Multitenant PDB Lockdown Profile

 Tenant isolation is a key requirement for security in a multitenant environment.
-A PDB lockdown profile allows you to restrict the operations and functionality available from within a PDB.
+A PDB Lockdown Profile allows you to restrict the operations and functionality available from within a PDB.
 This can be very useful from a security perspective, giving the PDBs a greater degree of separation and allowing different people to manage each PDB, without compromising the security of other PDBs within the same container database.

 The following video is from Oracle Product Manager Patrick Wheeler.
 He gives a short explanation of PDB Lockdown Profiles.
 [](youtube:kop6fruRC-I)

-A lockdown profile can prevent PDB users from:
+A Lockdown Profile can prevent PDB users from:

 1. Executing certain SQL statements, such as ALTER SYSTEM and ALTER SESSION
 2. Running procedures that access the network (e.g. UTL\_SMTP, UTL\_HTTP)